Dhanashreemullaithasan/Forward-kinematics-using-robot-analyzer/README.md

 ![output](./img5.png)
 ![output](./img6.png)

-### Result :
+### RESULTS :
 Thus the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and the graph for link cordinates and joint angles has been plotted and analyzed.

-### RESULTS :